-Friendship is of course also related to our "fit" in personality style, something that seems complex on the surface, but is incredibly easy to understand with a little insight.
-Those who are best friend potential for us also tend to be our opposite in style, yet still be well matched in maturity level.
-There's a useful food-for-thought quiz on this at www.kwml.com.
+Friendship is, of course, also related to our "fit" in personality style, something that seems complex on the surface but is incredibly easy to understand with a little insight.
+Those who are best friend potential for us also tend to be our opposite in style, yet still be well-matched in maturity level.
+There's a useful food-for-thought quiz here.

 I've noticed that even when people are a good match by personality, that doesn't necessarily mean they are going to be a great teammate at a specific task, or an absolute guarantee as a solid, durable friend.

-In friendship, teamwork, communication, and conflict resolution happens where opposites attract, yet have the capacity for empathy - placing ourselves in the other's shoes.
+In friendship, teamwork, communication, and conflict resolution happen where opposites attract, yet have the capacity for empathy—placing ourselves in the other's shoes.

 We are evolved for in-person social connection, and you might notice that as electronic communication marches forward, there seem to be more and more enemies to be had through objectifying one another.